 5,000 Awesome Facts

 by National Geographic Kids was a great bookstore find.
 This book has provided many hours of solo reading for my son.
 He’s a great reader but prefers to read stories with someone and read facts solo.
 This book is almost always on the floor next to his bed.
 It’s filled with fun facts about pretty much everything.
 The lists are themed and the full color pages are attention getting.
 Great book for fact junkies.

 Ricky Ricotta’s Mighty Robot (Book 1)

-by Dav Pilkey These early chapter books are about a little mouse Ricky who is not the most popular mouse.
-He gets picked on at school until he ends up saving Robot”™s life and the two of them become best friends!
-You”™d think that with a giant robot as a best buddy a little mouse might let it go to his head.
+by Dav Pilkey, These early chapter books are about a little mouse Ricky who is not the most popular mouse.
+He gets picked on at school until he ends up saving Robot’s life and the two of them become best friends!
+You’d think that with a giant robot as his best buddy a little mouse might let it go to his head.
 Ricky is a good mouse through and through and as the series continues he and Robot continue to save Squeakyville from all sorts of evil.
-The books are full color and have a super cool comics throughout and an even cooler flip book in the middle.
+The books are full color and have super cool comics throughout and an even cooler flip book in the middle.
 You can read more about these books on this post .

 The Lightning Thief (Percy Jackson and the Olympians, Book 1)

 by Rick Riordan was a huge hit at our house and the only reason we aren’t reading the next book in the series right now is that we picked up Harry Potter.
 This book is exciting, scary at times, and totally engaging for kids.
 The author knows how to suck kids in and make them beg for ONE more chapter.
 What I loved about it was the link to Greek Mythology.
 It gave me lots of topics to get deeper into with my son as we read the book about Percy Jackson and his other demi-god friends.
 Great adventure book for kids.